mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(Anger rising)*
 >
-> *"Then King Thandris III's son—Prince Aldric, uncle to the current king—discovered the Goldshore vaults beneath the palace.
+> *"Then King Aldric III's son—Prince Aldric, the current king's older brother—discovered the Goldshore Keeper vaults beneath the palace.
 Found the SECOND Component.
 He wanted it.
 Wanted to sell it to dragon cults, trade it for power.
-House Goldshore refused.
+The Keepers refused.
 So he murdered them.
-Every last one.
+Every last one of the secret branch.
 Men, women, children.
 CHILDREN.
-Slaughtered in their beds."*
+Slaughtered in their beds.
+The main House Goldshore never even knew their cousins died."*
 >
 > *"But he couldn't hide the Component afterward.
 Too much magic, too noticeable.
 He needed a scapegoat.
-So King Thandris III—to save his son from execution—framed MY family instead.
+So King Aldric III—to save his son from execution—framed MY family instead.
 Declared US traitors.
 Declared we'd tried to trigger the Second Worldrend.
 Lies.
 ALL LIES."*
 >
 > *(Slams fist on table)*
 >